Kraego/Ellipse-RSM/README.md

 usecase the thickness is allways fixed there is **no normalization** as in the original method, regarding the radius (or axis increasement in this case).

-The original RSM by Dougman see:
+The original RSM by Daugman see:

 *Daugman, J. (Jan.
 2004).
 “How iris recognition works”.
 In: IEEE Transactions on Circuits and Systems for Video Technology 14.1.
 Conference Name: IEEE